What is Partial Delete?

 Data gets deleted during the evening of the scheduled day.
-This means that if you set a deletion to 4 years after end-date, and the end-date is the 31st May 2018, your survey will be scheduled for deletion on the 31st May 2022 from 20.00 CEST.
-Deletion jobs are performed during the night, specific time depends on the respective length of the deletion queue.
+This means that if you set a deletion to 4 years after end date, and the end date is the 31st May 2018, your survey will be scheduled for deletion on the 31st May 2022 from 20.00 CEST.
+Deletion jobs are performed during the night, with specific times depending on the respective length of the deletion queue.

 Questions & Answers

-Question: I am conducting different surveys on consecutive years, for example, an employee or customer survey and I want to compare the results from one year to the next, using the previous year´s result as a benchmark.
+Question: I am conducting different surveys in consecutive years (e.g. an employee or customer survey) and I want to compare the results from one year to the next, using the previous year’s result as a benchmark.
 What should I do if the identities of the respondents are scheduled to be deleted?

 Before the survey’s questions are deleted, you will need to export all the data connected to your survey in a format that you can work with when building your reports in the future.
 Should you have the possibility of exporting your survey results to a Raw data you will be able to re-build the survey in the tool.
 In the exported file, remove all personal data in accordance with GDPR.
 You can then use the function called Import survey data in order to import data to the survey.
 This will make it possible for you to create merges and comparisons in the tool.

 Working with ongoing surveys